rschleitzer/Scaly/scaly.io/index.md

 License
 -------

-Scaly and the whole contents of the [scaly.io](http://scaly.io) web site is subject to the [MIT License](https://github.com/rschleitzer/Scaly/blob/master/LICENSE).
+Scaly and the whole contents of the http://scaly.io[scaly.io] web site is subject to the https://github.com/rschleitzer/Scaly/blob/master/LICENSE[MIT License].